xiaoxianyu-office/mm/Mobs/Options.md

 All options available when creating a mob.
-These options go under the `Options` section, like so:
+Most of these options go under the `Options` section, like so:
 ```yml
 Dummy:
   Type: skeleton